Skip to main contentSkip to footer content

 Do you allow campus visits?

 Yes.
 As a prospective student, you are able to contact us to meet, informally, with students, staff or faculty.
-Please contact our Assistant Dean of Admissions and Recruitment, Dena Dowsett, at ddowsett@slolaw.org for an appointment.
-Note: Due to COVID-19 protocols, campus tours are by appointment only.
+Please contact our Assistant Dean of Admissions and Marketing, Dena Dowsett, at ddowsett@slolaw.org to make an appointment for a campus tour.

 Can I apply if my pre-legal education was outside of the United States?